John-Roger Hinkins: Early life and education

 Hinkins was born on September 24, 1934, and raised in the small mining town of Rains, Utah.
-He was brought up in the Mormon faith, As a youth, he attended the local LDS church's Young Men's Mutual Improvement Association and occasionally gave inspirational "three-minute talks".
-Hinkins described his childhood as "typical", distinguished only by an early belief that he could spot auras, colorful fields that some people believe surround the human body.
-After graduating from high school, Hinkins attended the University of Utah in Salt Lake City, where he earned a Bachelor of Science degree in psychology in 1958 and a Secondary Teaching credential in 1960.
+He was brought up in the Mormon faith, As a youth, he attended the local LDS church's Young Men's Mutual Improvement Association and occasionally gave inspirational "three-minute talks."
+Hinkins described his childhood as "typical," distinguished only by an early belief that he could spot auras, colorful fields that some people believe surround the human body.
+After graduating from high school, Hinkins attended the University of Utah in Salt Lake City, where he earned a degree in psychology in 1958.
 While in college, he worked as a night orderly in the psychiatric hospital ward of a Salt Lake City hospital.
 He then moved to San Francisco to work as an insurance claims adjuster.

 He received a Secondary Life Teaching Credential from the State of California, and performed post-graduate work at University of California, Los Angeles, University of Southern California and California State University, Los Angeles.
 He then began teaching English at Rosemead High School in a suburb of Los Angeles.

-The Mystical Traveler
+"Mystical Traveler Consciousness"

 Hinkins relates having had a near-death experience while undergoing surgery for a kidney stone in late 1963, after which he fell into a nine-day coma.
 After this experience, Hinkins says he became aware of another "spiritual personality" that had superseded or merged with his previous personality.
-He began to refer to himself as "John-Roger" in recognition of this transformation.
+He began to refer to himself as "John-Roger."